Pinaki82/Tulu-C-IDE/README.md

 `"silent execute '!mkdir "'.$HOME.'/.vimundo"'`

-These directories are required by this configuration to work properly.
+These directories are required by this configuration ([Tulu-C-IDE](https://github.com/Pinaki82/Tulu-C-IDE.git)) to work properly.
 Otherwise, Vim would create backup files, Vim-view settings, and other temporary files in the directories where the codes will be edited.
 Once you have installed the plugins by issuing the commands `:PlugInstall` and `:PlugUpgrade`, make a few changes to this configuration to suit your needs.
 Those directories are not needed once created, and you may like a dark theme.
 Change the theme if you prefer a dark theme over the default white colour. `<Ctrl+Alt+F11>` and `<Ctrl+Shift+F11>` can always be used regardless of the set theme to load at startup.

 `"` in Vim scripts comments out a line, like `//comment` and `/*comment*/` in C/C++.
 Multiline comments are unavailable in Vim scripts.

 On Linux, the plugin [auto-tags-gen](https://github.com/Pinaki82/auto-tags-gen.git) needs to be build from source.
 It's easy.
 Open the directory `~/.vim/plugged/auto-tags-gen` with you file manager.
 Open terminal in this location.
 On Xubuntu, `<F4>` will launch the terminal in the selected directory.
 Type `make`, then move the file `libauto_tag_gen.so` to `~/.vim/plugged/auto-tags-gen/plugin` folder.
+Then type `make clean`.
+It will delete the intermediate object files.

 ## To the First Time Users: